The Will Eisner Graphic Novel Grants for Libraries

 ALA’s Graphic Novels & Comics Round Table

-- All applicants must be current members of ALA at the time the application is submitted (personal or organizational).
+- All applicants must be current members of ALA in good standing at the time of application (personal or organizational).

 - The institution can be a school, public, academic or special library and must be located in North America (Canada, United States, or Mexico).

 - Existing commercial programs will not be considered.

 - Any library or Friends group may submit an application to the Will Eisner Graphic Novel Innovation Grant.

 - A library or Friends group may not submit an application to Will Eisner Graphic Novel Growth Grant and the Will Eisner Graphic Novel Innovation Grant in the same year.

 - Past winners of the Will Eisner Graphic Novel Award for Libraries are eligible to receive a Will Eisner Graphic Novel Innovation Grant.

 - No library or Friends group should receive the Will Eisner Graphic Novel Innovation Grant more than two times over the five year period.

 - No library or Friends group should receive the Will Eisner Graphic Novel Growth Grant for a project or program sponsored by Will Eisner Graphic Novel Grant funding.